jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ![DigitalOcean project.yaml](./figures/digital-ocean-yaml.png)

 It contains one package called `career-project` and one function in that package called `skills-to-careers`.
 When I started working on this, DigitalOcean only supported node versions 14 and 18.
-To minimize compatibility issues, I decided to go with node version 18.
+To minimize compatibility issues, I went with 18.

 To be on the safe side, I maxed out the memory the function can use (1GB) and increased the timeout to 5 minutes.
 Allocating this much memory to a function that does almost no work might seem a bit extreme.
 For whatever reason though, during testing, executions failed because the function ran out of memory.
 At least that's what the logs said.
 Bumping it up fixed the issue.